Christmas gift guide 2022: Best last minute gifts at Amazon (with deals)

 Cricut EasyPress 2 (12" x 10"), $142 (reduced from $239)

-A robot vacuum is an excellent holiday gift for the busy friends and family members in your life -- and a robot vacuum that can also mop makes an even better gift.
-Right now, you can get the Yeedi Vac 2 robot vacuum and mop for 33% off on Amazon.
+A robot vacuum is an excellent holiday gift for the busy friends and family members in your life -- and a robot vacuum that can empty itself and mop makes an even better gift.
+Right now, you can get the Yeedi Vac station robot vacuum and mop for 30% off on Amazon.

-It's an especially great gift for households with pets.
-This multi-purpose cleaning device features 3D object avoidance which allows it to recognize any objects in its path and move around them to avoid getting stuck.
-It's designed to avoid your dog's food bowl, water bowl and toys.

 Like other smart thermostats, the Google Nest Learning Thermostat is an energy saver.
 When you're out of the house, the thermostat turns itself down.
 And like its competitors, the Google Nest Learning Thermostat can be controlled remotely via an app.